npfrazier/JuliaHOPSPACK/README.md

 TO RUN YOUR OWN FUNCTION:

 You will need to learn how to build a Julia executable.
-To run the file that does this you will have to use the developer ("bleeding edge") version of julia at "http://julialang.org/downloads/#Nightly.builds".
+To run the file that does this you will have to use the developer ("bleeding edge") version of julia at <a href="http://julialang.org/downloads/#Nightly.builds">Bleeding Edge Build</a>.
 The warnings are there for a reason.
 When I was first working on this problem I did crash Julia and had to re-load it.

 It is probably convenient to grab the contents of the new_executable folder which has an outline for completing the process.
 Open "run-file.jl" which has a first script to get Julia v0.040 ready to run build-executable and a second script that builds the executable.
 More details later.